RajLabMSSM/RajLab_website/README.md

 <p>
      Let's say you have a website for a lab where the team is constantly rotating, you're producing lots of new publications, and/or you'd like to make frequent news updates.
 But being the busy person you are, you don't have time to regularly make these changes to your website.
     <br><br>
-    Entering new HTML elements (e.g. a div) every time you want to update a webpage can be repetitive and tedious.
+    Entering new HTML elements (e.g. a *div*) every time you want to update a webpage can be repetitive and tedious.
 Not to mention prone to typos and bugs, especially to someone who might not have a lot of experience in web development.
 Even commerical website creation platforms (e.g. Wordpress, Squarespace, Wix) currently still require you to manually enter in each repetitive element.
     <br><br>
-    For these reasons, I use use javascript to take data CSVs and automatically construct the webpages.
+    For these reasons, I used javascript to automatically construct the webpages from data tables (in *.csv* format).
 This has the advantage of being able to create new entries of the same element without having to write any redundant code; all you have to do is update the appropriate CSV and push the changes to GitHub.
     <br><br>
 <p>

-* All `code` is to be executed in the terminal/command line.
-- The following pages are currently updatable by editing the following CSVs:
+* The following pages are currently updatable by editing the relevant CSVs:
     + ### [Home](https://rajlabmssm.github.io/RajLab_website/index.html):
         - `Publications.csv` = Automatically updates the "Recent Publications" feed by highligting publications in descending order of publication date.
         - `News_Events.csv` = Easily add updates to the "News and Events" feed by inserting new rows into the top of this CSV.